jstott/socketio4net/README.md

 ## Development Branch

-The Development branch contains wip code that incorporates xhr-polling in addition to websocket support.
-A new webserver & client dashboard has also been added to samples/node.sever.
+The Development branch contains WIP code that support for xhr-polling in addition to websocket support.

+### New Additions

+#### Xhr-polling
+Support for Xhr-Polling available.
+Based on the transports supported at the socket.io server end, websocket and xhr-polling will be used to connect automatically.
+You can also define a specific transport, if desired:

+`socket.Connect(); // auto-connect via websocket or xhr-polling (as fall back)`
+`socket.Connect(TransportType.XhrPolling); // force XhrPolling`

+#### Dashboard
+A new dashboard for demo & debug has also been added to samples/node.sever.

 ![dashboard](http://jstott.github.io/socketio4net/images/dashboard-550x335.jpg)